Signal

 Recurring claims

-- The Trump administration has shifted from opposing to supporting government safety checks on AI models.
+• The Trump administration has shifted from dismissing AI safety checks to mandating government safety evaluations of frontier AI models.

 How sources frame it